QuanTrieuPCYT/Translucence_Forked/README.md

 # Translucence_Forked
-The Translucence BetterDiscord Theme, but forked by QuanTrieuPCYT
+The Translucence BetterDiscord Theme, forked by QuanTrieuPCYT